BenjaminWendtner/Jhana/README.md

 $user = User::create(['name' => 'Homer Simpson', 'email' => 'homer@springfield.com']);
 ```
+For more details (ORDER, LIMIT ...), please have look at http://medoo.in/api/where until we can provide you better documentation.

 Jhana also provides more advanced features like Relations, Validations and Callbacks.
 Here an example for **Relations**: